javedali99/r-resources-for-data-science/README.md

   <img src="https://www.javedali.net/post/r-resources/featured.png?raw=true" alt="r-resources"/>
 </p>

-In this repository, you can find a number of great R books from top most creators and data scientists and other useful R resources (courses, tutorials, workshops, etc.) available online for **free** :books: :file_folder:
+In this repository, you can find a number of great R books from top most creators and data scientists and other useful R resources (courses, tutorials, workshops, etc.) available online for **FREE** :books: :file_folder:

 If you have any comments or suggestions for additions or improvements for this repository, submit an issue or a pull request.
 If you can’t contribute on GitHub, [send me an email](mailto:javedali28@gmail.com).